Bounds on Average Effects in Discrete Choice Panel Data Models: Introduction

 \citet{DDL21} propose an alternative method to achieve inference on $\overline m$.
 Their paper initially focuses on inference on the sharp identified set, but they also consider ``outer bounds'' (different from ours) that avoid non-parametric estimation of intermediate objects, similar in spirit to our results here.
 However, their approach currently only applies to static logit and ordered logit models (and for several choices of average effects), while in this paper we consider general models of the form \eqref{ModelDist} (and more general average effects of the form \eqref{APE}).

-Throughout, we consider the case where $\beta$ is point-identified.
-In principle, our approach can be extended to the case where $\beta$ is partially identified, but we do not investigate this extension here.
-The reason for this is that methods for point-estimation of $\beta$ are well-established in the literature, and these methods are regularly used by applied researchers.
+Throughout the paper, we consider the case where $\beta$ is point-identified.
+However, our approach can easily be extended to models with partially-identified $\beta$, and we suggest two different extensions in the Supplementary Appendix.
+We however also note that methods for point-estimation of $\beta$ are well-established in the literature, and these methods are regularly used by applied researchers.
 Indeed, for essentially every type of discrete outcome variable (e.g. binary, count data, ordered choice, multinomial choice, \ldots) there exist appropriate specifications for $f(y_i \, | \,z_i,a_i;\beta)$ that allow point identification and $\sqrt{n}$-consistent estimation of $\beta$ by the conditional likelihood method.
 In static models, this approach relies on the availability of a sufficient statistic for $A_i$ (conditional on $Z_i$), which is satisfied in exponential-family models.\footnote{To provide a non-exhaustive list of examples, see, e.g., \citet{Rasch(61)}, \citet{Andersen(70)}, \citet{Chamberlain(80)}, \citet{Chamberlain(85)} for binary choice logit; \citet{lancaster2000incidental}, \citet{BluGriWin2002} for count data Poisson; and \citet{das_panel_1999}, \citet{Baetschmann2015}, \citet{Muris2017} for ordered choice logit models (using binarization).} In dynamic panel models, one can similarly find specifications for $f(y_i \, | \,z_i,a_i;\beta)$ such that estimation of $\beta$ via the generalized method of moments is possible.\footnote{See, for example, \citet{honore2020dynamic}, \citet{kitazawa2021transformations} for dynamic binary choice logit; \citet{BluGriWin2002} for dynamic count data Poisson; and \citet{honore2021dynamicOrdered} for dynamic ordered choice. \citet{HonoreKyriazidou(00)} and \citet{bartolucci2010dynamic} also consider estimation of $\beta$ in dynamic binary choice panel models.} More generally, the functional differencing method of \cite{bonhomme2012functional} can be viewed as a unifying framework for point-estimation of $\beta$ in both static and dynamic panel models of the form \eqref{ModelDist}.